Leadership Whatcom programs develop community leaders and citizens with insight and skills to:

 - LW trains participants in action-oriented, team leadership skills; participants apply in the community.

-Applications can be submitted by email to email@example.com or mailed to Leadership Whatcom, c/o BWCCI, 119 N. Commercial Street, Suite 110, Bellingham, WA 98225.
-Tuition payments should be made payable to BWCCI.
+Applications can be submitted by email to email@example.com or mailed to Leadership Whatcom, c/o BRCC, 119 N. Commercial Street, Suite 110, Bellingham, WA 98225.
+Tuition payments should be made payable to BRCC.
 If you have questions about this application, call Guy Occhiogrosso at 734-1330.

 Selection Process And Criteria